 Understanding Sugar Addiction and Trauma Recovery

-Over time, this results in labile blood sugar and symptoms of irritability, shakiness or feeling like rubber, or dizziness.
-This is called reactive hypoglycemia and underlies the ups and downs we call mood lability, when in fact, it may be blood sugar imbalance.
+Over time, after we get caught in the pattern of eating lots of sugar and refined carbs this results in labile blood sugar and symptoms of irritability, shakiness or feeling like rubber, or dizziness.
+This is called reactive hypoglycemia, and it underlies the ups and downs we call mood lability — when in fact, it may be blood sugar imbalance.

-Our sugar intake leads to inflammation in the body.
+Our sugar intake also leads to inflammation in the body.
 We may or may not feel this low-burning fire.
 If we have pain, we have inflammation, but we can have inflammation and not yet feel it as pain.
-Inflammation, in turn, disrupts cytokines and immune function and depletes serotonin and other neurotransmitters.
-Thus, the cycle of mood, depression, and pain continues.

 Why Not Sugar?